jasonknight/gopress/docs.md

 ```go
 func (o *Link) FindByLinkNotes(_findByLinkNotes string) ([]*Link, error)
 ```
-FindByLinkNotes searchs against the primary key link_notes and will return []*Link,error This method is a programatically generated finder for Link
+FindByLinkNotes searchs against the database table field link_notes and will return []*Link,error This method is a programatically generated finder for Link

 ```go